SynFutures/docs/docs/faq.md

 ### 2. Who are the ecosystem players in SynFutures?
 ![img](../static/img/role.png)

-**Trader**: trades Futures products on the platform
+**Trader**: trades Futures products on the platform.

-**Liquidity Provider (AMM)**: creates trading pairs, supplies liquidity to the system, always ready to make prices based on model and earn majority of the trading fees
+**Liquidity Provider (AMM)**: creates trading pairs, supplies liquidity to the system, always ready to make prices based on model and earn majority of the trading fees.

 **Liquidator**: liquidates traders’ positions when margin is insufficient.
-SynFutures provides two ways for liquidators (1) initiate a trade with liquidator’s own account funds and take over the trader’s position as well as remaining margin (2) initiate a transaction for trader to close its position with Auto Liquidator ( in V1, the AMM itself) and earn system rewards
+SynFutures provides two ways for liquidators (1) initiate a trade with liquidator’s own account funds and take over the trader’s position as well as remaining margin (2) initiate a transaction for trader to close its position with Auto Liquidator ( in V1, the AMM itself) and earn system rewards.

 **System Maintainer**: helps maintain the operations of the system including system’s trade state update and some other required services such as bug fix, code contribution etc as the system develops in a later stage, and earn rewards.

 **Insurance Fund**: part of trader’s remaining margin when liquidation happens would go to insurance fund and be paid out to liquidator and AMM when liquidation results in balance insolvency.

-**System Reserve Fund**: part of the trader’s trading fees would go to System Reserve Fund to pay out rewards to liquidators who initiate liquidation with AMM and system maintainers
+**System Reserve Fund**: part of the trader’s trading fees would go to System Reserve Fund to pay out rewards to liquidators who initiate liquidation with AMM and system maintainers.

-**Oracle**: supplies pricing data to the system
+**Oracle**: supplies pricing data to the system.

 ### 3. What are the instruments traded on SynFutures?